gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 ### Dynamic images

 If you need to have dynamic images (such as if they are coming from a CMS), you can load them via GraphQL and display them using the `GatsbyImage` component.
+Many CMSs support `gatsby-plugin-image` without needing to download and process images locally.
+For these, you should see the individual plugin documentation for details on query syntax.
+See the [CMS images](#using-images-from-a-cms) section for a list of supported CMSs.
+For other data sources, images are downloaded and processed locally at build time.
+This section shows how to use [gatsby-transformer-sharp](/plugins/gatsby-transformer-sharp/) to query for these images.

 1. **Add the image to your page query.**